sofia-fischer/philo-blog/content/posts/2022-09-sprint-retro.md

 ## Retrospectives Gamification

-I went to some retrospectives where the team was asked to display their mood using a weather frog in the best case, write down their problems on sticky notes and then put them on the same three colored miro rectangles every sprint in the worst case.
+I went to some retrospectives where the team was asked to display their mood using a weather frog in the best case, or to write down their problems on sticky notes and then put them on the same three colored miro rectangles every sprint in the worst case.
 It's not bad... it's just boring.

 For my current team, I started to make the retrospectives a bit more fun.
 I started with different themes, and people enjoyed it.
 People started to ask how I created them, what my references where, and how I would come up with the ideas -